 At IBM’s 2017 annual meeting, shareholders voted to raise Rometty’s salary more than 60 percent to $33 million, reported CNBC.
 Rometty met her husband while interning at GM in college and married him three years later, according to the Financial Times.
 She serves on several boards, including the Council on Foreign Relations.

 You’ll Be Surprised: 10 CEOs Who Make Less Money Than You

 Not only is Mary T. Barra the first female CEO of General Motors, she’s the first woman to lead a company in the automotive industry.
 She started with GM as a co-op student in 1980 and rose through the ranks in various leadership positions until she became CEO in 2014 and chairman in 2016.

-Now the highest-paid auto CEO in the world, she earned $22.6 million in 2016, according to CNN.
-In her free time, the married mother of two serves on several boards, including two for her alma mater — the Stanford University Board of Trustees and the Stanford GSB Advisory Council.
+Barra earned nearly $22 million in 2017, according to Bloomberg.
+She serves on several boards, including two for her alma mater — the Stanford University Board of Trustees and the Walt Disney Company board of directors.

 Phebe Novakovic Net Worth: Unknown

 In 2013, Phebe Novakovic was named CEO of global aerospace and defense company General Dynamics.
 She joined the company in 2001 but was previously employed by the federal government, which included stints with the CIA, the U.S. Department of Defense and the Office of Management and Budget.